Quotfy/deep-thought.php/README.md

 deep-thought.php
 ================

-A highly versatile framework for attaching advanced object functionality to both legacy and modern platforms.
+A highly versatile framework for attaching advanced object functionality and ORM to both legacy and modern platforms.

 ## Getting Started